VUB-HYDR/2018_Vanderkelen_et_al_ab/README.md

 Run the WB model in the
 [main.m](./WBmodel/main.m)
 script.
-Here, users can also choose different options for the model.
+Here, users can also choose different options for the model (e.g. type of simulations, dam management scenario etc.)

 ### 2. calculateWBterms
 Folder containing the scripts to calculate the WB terms for the CORDEX